Join the Newsletter to Keep Reading

 - Secondly, the restrictions on the sale or use of the asset.

-The definition of fair value also emphasise the fact for the transaction to take place in an orderly transaction.
+The definition of fair value also emphasises the fact for the transaction to take place in an orderly transaction.
 Accordingly, fair value measurement assumes that the transaction takes place:

 - Firstly, in the principal market for the asset or liability.